ldv1/LinXGBoost/README.md

 Additionally, we have:
+* loss_function [default="reg:squarederror"]
+  - in XGBoost, it is objective: The objective to minimize.
+  - It is either "reg:squarederror" for regression or "binary:logistic"
+  for binary classification.
 * min_samples_split [default=3]
   - the minimum number of samples required to split an internal node.
   - range: [2,+∞]